Bears vs Vikings Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Chicago vs. Minnesota Odds

-Remi is pouring through tons of data on each line.
+AI algorithm Remi is pouring through mountains of data points on each line.
 In fact, anytime the Chicago vs Minnesota trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme hostile environments almost always follow normal, predictable betting trends.
+Not to mention games played at extreme travel distance can often follow normal, predictable betting trends.

 Chicago vs Minnesota